SnowyEgret/hero-built/README.md

 # Mo'Jo
-A Minecraft mod for players who build with mojo.
+A Minecraft mod for builders who play with mojo.

 * Select.
 * Cut, copy, paste.